 In order to provide customers with access for analog fax and modems, the MTA devices MUST be able to detect fax/modem signals and signal these detections using the appropriate protocol.
 The codec at each end is then switched to G.711 for the remainder of the session.
-Additionally, echo cancellation is disabled in response to a disabling signal sent by some devices (fax or modem) consisting of a 2100 Hz tone with periodic phase reversals per ITU standards G.165 [18] and G.168 [19].
+Additionally, echo cancellation is disabled in response to a disabling signal sent by some devices (fax or modem) consisting of a 2100 Hz tone with periodic phase reversals per ITU standards G.165 and G.168.
 After the device session has completed, echo compensation MUST be enabled.

 A more robust solution for supporting fax is to employ fax relay.
 Fax relay involves demodulating the T.30 transmission and sending control and image data over the IP network.
 At the receiving end, the received data is remodulated and sent to the fax terminal using another T.30 session.
-This is described in the ITU-T standard T.38 [20].
-MTAs and Media Gateways MUST support T.38 fax relay as defined in Section 7.1.8.
+This is described in the ITU-T standard T.38.
+Client devices MAY employ fax relay.